fipl-hse/fipl-hse.github.io/source/docs/ctlr_2023/labs/lab_6_pipeline/lab_6.rst

 .. attention:: Make sure that resulting meta files are valid: they must
                contain no more than one dictionary-like object.

-For visualization, you need to use :py:func:`stubs.core_utils.ctlr.visualizer.visualize` function.
+For visualization, you need to use :py:func:`core_utils.ctlr.visualizer.visualize` function.

 Sample usage: